 Macro-economic conditions continue to impede growth in advances and deposits as the South African banking sector is characterised by certain structural features, such as a low discretionary propensity to save, and a higher degree of contractual savings with institutions such as pension funds, provident funds and asset management services.
-The Group was successful in collecting retail customer and longer-term deposits to reshape the structure of the balance sheet, and to ensure compliance with the Basel III liquidity requirements (effective 2015).
+The Group was successful in raising commercial, retail and wholesale funding, while ensuring compliance with the Basel III liquidity requirements.